 XML semantics require the values of this attribute to be unique within an XML document; however, the value is not required to be globally unique.
 This attribute may be used as the value of the idref attribute defined in the next section.
 It may also be included as part of the value of the href attribute in XLinks.
-An example of the use of this attribute and the other attributes in this section can be found in Section 4.10.3, "Example from UML 1.4," on page 24.
+An example of the use of this attribute and the other attributes in this section can be found in Section 7.10.3, "Example for UML," on page 29.